How to Politely & Legally Deny a Rental Application

 It’s always good practice to have this list of set criteria (and probably one more in-depth than outlined here) for a couple of reasons.

 Of course, it goes without saying that you must stick to this document.
-It undermines your attempts to avoid discrimination if you have a current tenant in another unit that has a prior eviction or owns a pet.
+It undermines your attempts to avoid discrimination if you have a current tenant in another unit who has a prior eviction or owns a pet.

 warning